 - Remote REST access by Python or shell via ‘curl’ command, or local and remote Java

-There are thousands of deployments in current use by these large companies and more:
+There are thousands of deployments in current use for years by these large companies and more:

-has been shipping InfinityDB Embedded for years in their successful Crucible and Fisheye repository browser as the foundation for a fast web server, where it gathers and presents repository structure.
+has been shipping InfinityDB Embedded for years to tens of thousands of customers in their successful Crucible and Fisheye repository browser as the foundation for a fast web server, where it gathers and presents repository structure.
 Atlassian is a $4.3B Australia-based company that produces collaboration software for software developers.

 is a $21B international company that uses InfinityDB Embedded in Kuwait in a time-series database for collecting real-time signals from distributed nodes for wellhead health and productivity monitoring.
 Their system keeps up with a very fast stream of input from hundreds of sensors over radio links, and archives the data for critical later analysis.

-is a $9B Canadian text processing software company that ships InfinityDB Embedded in multiple text applications to thousands of customers.
+is a $9B Canadian text processing software company that ships InfinityDB Embedded in an enterprise-grade text indexing system.
+The index provides access to distributed documents based on content.

 is a well-established Australian company that uses InfinityDB Embedded in its ‘ripple-down-rules’ medical data analysis software products.